Ricky and the Green Cowboy Boots

 “I’m sure there isn’t.
 I’m off to the Fox to meet Patrick and Mike.
 Want to come?”
 A smart ploy to cadge a lift.

 “It’s Eddie’s stag do tonight isn’t it?
 I’m going but I’m popping over to Mum’s for dinner and will leave the car there.
 So no is the answer.
-I can drop you off though if you want.
+Can drop you off though if you want.
 It’s on the way.”

 Ricky hops in and sits on the collapsed red faux leather passenger seat.